malshikaPeiris/malshika-Peiris-Bio-Overview/README.md

+Hi !
 This is My Github Profile

-Skills: VUE JS / REACT / JS / HTML / CSS / JAVA / JQery / C# / PYTHON / C / C++
+Skills: VUE JS / REACT / JS / HTML / CSS / JAVA / JQery / C# / PYTHON / C / C++ / AWS Cloud management / Azure Cloud management

 - 🔭 I’m currently Undergraduate at  SLIIT
 - 🌱 I’m currently doing  a degree in Information Technology specializing in Information Technology
-- 📫 How to reach me: gpmalshika@gmail.com
+- 📫 How to contact me: gpmalshika@gmail.com
+- 📫 How to contact me: it20147396@my.sliit.lk
+-  How to reach me: https://www.linkedin.com/in/malshikapeiris/
+-  How to reach me: https://www.facebook.com/malshika.peiris.35

 <h3 align="left">Languages and Tools:</h3>